Protestantism in Brazil: 1820s to 1945

-In the 19th century, while the vast majority of Brazilians were nominal Catholics, the nation was underserved by priests, and for large numbers their religion was only nominal.
+In the 19th century, while the vast majority of Brazilians were nominal Catholics, the nation was underserved by priests, and for large numbers of people religion did not play an important role in daily life.
 Protestantism in Brazil largely originated with European immigrants as well as British American missionaries following up on efforts that began in the 1820s.

 The first Anglican chapel began to offer services to English-speaking people in Rio de Janeiro in 1822.
-Also in that city, the Prussian consul sponsored the founding of a German and French Reformed congregation in 1827, which today is a Lutheran church.
+In the same city, the Prussian consul sponsored the founding of a German and French Reformed congregation in 1827, which today is a Lutheran church.

 Among missionaries, Methodists were most active, along with Presbyterians and Baptists.
 The Seventh-day Adventists began in 1894, and the YMCA was organized in 1896.
-The missionaries promoted schools colleges and seminaries, including the liberal arts Mackenzie Presbyterian University in São Paulo, and an agricultural school.
+The missionaries promoted schools, colleges and seminaries, including the liberal arts Mackenzie Presbyterian University in São Paulo, and an agricultural school.
 The Presbyterian schools in particular later became the nucleus of the governmental system.
 In 1887 Protestants in Rio de Janeiro formed a hospital.

-The missionaries largely reached a working-class audience, as the Brazilian upper-class was wedded either to Catholicism or to secularism.
+The missionaries largely reached a working-class audience, as the Brazilian upper class was wedded either to Catholicism or to secularism.
 By 1914, Protestant churches founded by U.S. missionaries had 47,000 communicants, served by 282 missionaries.
 In general, these missionaries were more successful than they had been in Mexico, Argentina or elsewhere in Latin America.

-The first Baptists appeared in Brazil who confessed to the observance and rest of the seventh day of the week (Sabbath).
-They expanded in territory and became one of the countries with the most Seventh Day Baptists in the world.
+The first Seventh Day Baptists soon appeared in Brazil.
+They expanded in territory and Brazil became home to one of the world's highest Seventh Day Baptist populations.

 The Catholic Church was disestablished in 1890, and responded by increasing the number of dioceses and the efficiency of its clergy.
 Many Protestants came from a large German immigrant community and they were mostly Lutheran, but they were seldom engaged in proselytizing and grew by natural increase.
-Most Protestants came from missionary activities sponsored from United States and Europe.
-There were 700,000 Protestants by 1930, and increasingly they were in charge of their own affairs.
+Most Protestants came from missionary activities sponsored by the United States and Europe.
+By 1930, there were 700,000 Protestants, about 2% of the population, and they were increasingly in charge of their own affairs.

 In 1930, the Methodist Church of Brazil became independent of the missionary societies and elected its own bishop.
-Protestants were largely from a working-class, but their networks help speed their upward social mobility.
+Protestants were largely working-class, but their networks helped accelerate their upward social mobility.